fasterthanlime/cs322/documents/report/source/deliverable1.rst

 .. literalinclude:: ../../sql/schema.sql

 ..
 TODO: discussion on the constraints

-*We will take a quick look at the several tables and highlight their constraints.
-*PEOPLE:

 Conclusion
 ==========